The Trademarks Law Review: Russia

 iii Inter partes proceedings

-There is no opposition system with respect to pending applications; however, recent amendments to the Civil Code provide that:
+There is no opposition system with respect to pending applications; however, the Civil Code provides that:

 - the PTO should publish information on filed trademark applications;